codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-faq.md

 :::caution Elimination subsidiaries

-Elimination subsidiaries in Netsuite are used to record only journal entries and transactions between subsidiaries for consolidation purposes.
+Elimination subsidiaries in NetSuite are used to record only journal entries and transactions between subsidiaries for consolidation purposes.
 This information is available on the non-elimination subsidiaries, so Codat won’t fetch elimination subsidiaries.
 :::